 Each Member institution is allocated one Tableau Online licence as part of the membership inclusions.
-Member institutions can purchase additional Tableau online licences at a cost of $195 per licence.
+Member institutions can purchase additional Tableau Online licences at a cost of $135 USD per licence per calendar year (prorated).
 To arrange additional licences, please complete the additional licence request form.

 The following videos provide information about using CAUL's Tableau Online instance: